Shannon South, FNTP, RWP

-I’m a mama, a certified nutritional therapist, a certified yoga instructor, a sustainable handbag designer, and a skateboarder.
+I’m a mama, a certified functional nutritional therapy practitioner, a certified yoga instructor, a sustainable handbag designer, and a skateboarder.

 I’ve been interested in nutrition for as long as I can remember.
 I grew up in Florida, where my dad always inspired me to think independently, to research everything and to question authority.
 At age 16, I started listening to The Smiths and read Diet for a New America.
 After learning about how factory farmed animals were being treated, I immediately gave up eating meat and became a longtime vegetarian.